artursniegowski/blango/README.md

 ---

-Code and run Django websites without installing anything!

-This course is designed for learners who are familiar with Python and basic Django skills (similar to those covered in the Django for Everybody specialization).
-The modules in this course cover a review of core Django concepts, advanced projects setups, class-based views, and other advanced topics such as proxy models, loggin, caching, and query optimization.
+This project is designed for learners who are familiar with Python and have basic Django skills.
+This project covers a review of core Django concepts, advanced projects setups, class-based views, and other advanced topics such as proxy models, loggin, caching, and query optimization.

-To allow for a truly hands-on, self-paced learning experience, this course is video-free.
-Assignments contain short explanations with images and runnable code examples with suggested edits to explore code examples further, building a deeper understanding by doing.
-You’ll benefit from instant feedback from a variety of assessment items along the way, gently progressing from quick understanding checks (multiple choice, fill in the blank, and un-scrambling code blocks) to slowly building features, resulting in large coding projects at the end of the course.

-Course Learning Objectives:
+Objectives:
+Learn about advanced Django concepts.
+Learn about advanced project setup in Django.
-Initialize Django Advanced Project Setup and explain the benefits in terms of integration and security Describe different Class-Based Views and their use cases Diagnose and optimize code performance using logging, caching, and query optimization
+Explore the benefits of integration and security using Django.
+Understand different Class-Based Views and their use cases.
+Develop skills to diagnose and optimize code performance using logging, caching, and query optimization.